What is the matching problem?

 How to negotiate for full replacement on an insurance claim

-The issue of patching versus full replacement depends greatly on individual insurance company adjusters.
+The issue of patching versus full roof replacement depends greatly on individual insurance company adjusters.
 Some are more flexible and willing to accommodate customers than others.

 If you can't make any headway, consider going over the adjuster's head to a supervisor.